 Dissecting a sentence is like dissecting a frog in science class.
 We are opening it up and looking at the parts, giving each part a name and figuring out how the parts work together, with the goal of understanding how the frog works.
 For some people, digging into the anatomy of language is as interesting as when other people dig into the anatomy of a political movement, or a car engine, or a piece of music.

-One of the benefits to understanding subjects and predicates is the ability to identify sentence fragments.
+One of the benefits to understanding sentence structure is the ability to identify fragments.
 It is easier to avoid fragments if you know how a sentence is built.

 A fragment is an incomplete sentence.

 It may be missing a subject.
 For example:

 Went to the movies last weekend.
 (Who went to the movies?
 The subject is missing.)

 Or a fragment may be missing a verb.
 For example: